NickAMars/Remember/client/README.md

 No more onEnter, onChange, onLeave are deprecated in react-router v4

-Going to need an submit point for the MultipleCards section to send the master card  and small cards to the server side.

 Going to need a delete or update on the main cards.
-So i user can get ride of the card if they don't want it any more or they made an accident creating it.
+So a user can get ride of the card if they don't want it any more or they made an accident creating it.

 Need to add a check box for the main card. which is to show the user that they can make their cards public.
 More the Mine route.